muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 ### Add AWS configuration details to `.travis.yml` file's deploy script

-Set the region.
+1. *Set the region*.
 The region code can be found by clicking the region in the toolbar next to your username.
 eg: 'us-east-1'

-app should be set to the Elastic Beanstalk Application Name
+2. `app` should be set to the Elastic Beanstalk Application Name
-eg: 'multi-docker'
+eg: `multi-docker`

-env should be set to your Elastic Beanstalk Environment name.
+3. `env` should be set to your Elastic Beanstalk Environment name.
-eg: 'MultiDocker-env'
+eg: `MultiDocker-env`

-Set the bucket_name.
-This can be found by searching for the S3 Storage service.
-Click the link for the elasticbeanstalk bucket that matches your region code and copy the name.
+4. Set the `bucket_name`.
+This can be found by searching for the `S3` Storage service.
+Click the link for the `elasticbeanstalk` bucket that matches your region code and copy the name.
 eg: 'elasticbeanstalk-us-east-1-923445599289'

-Set the bucket_path to 'docker-multi'
+5. Set the `bucket_path` to `docker-multi`

-Set access_key_id to $AWS_ACCESS_KEY
+6. Set `access_key_id` to `$AWS_ACCESS_KEY`

-Set secret_access_key to $AWS_SECRET_KEY
+7. Set `secret_access_key` to `$AWS_SECRET_KEY`

-Setting Environment Variables
+### Setting Environment Variables

-Go to AWS Management Console and use Find Services to search for Elastic Beanstalk
+1. Go to `AWS Management Console` and use Find `Services` to search for `Elastic Beanstalk`

-Click Environments in the left sidebar.
+2. Click `Environments` in the left sidebar.

-Click MultiDocker-env
+3. Click `MultiDocker-env`

-In the left sidebar click Configuration
+4. In the left sidebar click Configuration

-Scroll down to the Updates, monitoring, and logging section and click Edit.
+5. Scroll down to the Updates, monitoring, and logging section and click Edit.

-Scroll down to the Environment Properties section.
+6. Scroll down to the Environment Properties section.
 Click Add environment property.

-In another tab Open up ElastiCache, click Redis and check the box next to your cluster.
+7. In another tab Open up `ElastiCache`, click `Redis` and check the box next to your cluster.
 Find the Primary Endpoint and copy that value but omit the :6379

-Set REDIS_HOST key to the primary endpoint listed above, remember to omit :6379
+8. Set `REDIS_HOST` key to the primary endpoint listed above, remember to omit :6379

-Set REDIS_PORT to 6379
+9. Set `REDIS_PORT` to `6379`

-Set PGUSER to postgres
+10 Set `PGUSER` to `postgres`

-Set PGPASSWORD to postgrespassword
+11. Set `PGPASSWORD` to `postgrespassword`

-In another tab, open up the RDS dashboard, click databases in the sidebar, click your instance and scroll to Connectivity and Security.
+12. In another tab, open up the RDS dashboard, click databases in the sidebar, click your instance and scroll to Connectivity and Security.
 Copy the endpoint.

-Set the PGHOST key to the endpoint value listed above.
+13. Set the `PGHOST` key to the endpoint value listed above.

-Set PGDATABASE to fibvalues
+14. Set `PGDATABASE` to `fibvalues`

-Set PGPORT to 5432
+15. Set `PGPORT` to `5432`

-Click Apply button
+16. Click Apply button

-After all instances restart and go from No Data, to Severe, you should see a green checkmark under Health.
+17. After all instances restart and go from No Data, to Severe, you should see a green checkmark under Health.

-IAM Keys for Deployment
+### IAM Keys for Deployment

 You can use the same IAM User's access and secret keys from the single container app we created earlier, or, you can create a new IAM user for this application: